 The house was then lived in by their two spinster daughters, Frances and Georgina who passed away in 1942 and 1951 respectively.
 Also returning to the house after the first war was their unmarried brother Major Arthur Frederick Wright who lived with them until his death in 1946, he was a very keen sportsman with a close involvement with the Chudleigh Cricket Club.

 His younger brother, Edward Fortescue Wright (born 11 March 1858) was also keen on cricket, joining Chudleigh CC as a youngster.
 He later played for Somerset and Gloucestershire before joining the Colonial Service in 1880.
 He moved first to British Guiana where he was Inspector of Police until 1899 then moving to Jamaica.
 At both places he continued his cricket playing and was highly regarded as a player.
 In April 1902 he was involved in riots at Montego Bay and recieved injuries from which he never fully recovered.
 For his actions he was awarded CMG in June 1902 but his poor health after the riots brought about his early death on 16 November 1904, he was aged 46.
 His funeral in Kingston the following day was attended by many dignitaries and the Governor of the island spoke very highly of him.

-Although the Wright's lived at Coburg until the early 1970s the house had, in the late 1940s passed into the ownership of an ex-Navy man, Capt.
-Ronald Cunninham Wield CBE (1898-1981).
+By the late 1940s Coburg House had passed into the ownership of another ex-Navy man, Capt.
+Ronald Cunningham Wield CBE (1898-1981).
 Following his death his wife moved to the converted coach house in the grounds named Carrick Lodge.
 She shared that house with Ronald Wield's spinster sister, Elsie.